Workplace Sexual Harassment Lawyer: Employment Law Services in New Jersey | Charles Z. Schalk

 • Filing a Complaint with the New Jersey Division on Civil Rights (NJDCR): Victims can file a formal complaint with the NJDCR, which will investigate the allegations and take appropriate action.

 • Filing a Lawsuit: Victims can file a lawsuit against their employer or the individual who harassed them.
-This legal action can seek damages for emotional distress, lost wages, and other losses.
+This legal action can seek monetary damages for emotional distress, lost wages, and other losses.

 • Requesting Injunctive Relief: Victims can request court orders to prevent further harassment, such as restraining orders or orders requiring the employer to implement policies and procedures to prevent future harassment.